Sharing Circle for Early Career Professionals and Arctic Youth

 Why Northern Finland?

 In the Arctic PASSION project we are honored to work with 6 Arctic communities.
-One of them, the community of Sevettijärvi, is located in Northern Finland and will be the venue for the Sharing Circle.
-We are happy for this unique opportunity to stay with the Skolt Sámi community and to host the event there.
-This location on the home lands of this community allows the participants to listen and to have meaningful conversations with members of the Arctic Indigenous community.
-Learning about Sámi livelihoods and culture will enable participants to understand conservation and restoration efforts of unique ecological habitats.
-The culturally important location will introduce participants to different ecosystems and cultural heritage in an Arctic environment.
+One of them, the community of Sevettijärvi, is located in Northern Finland.
+We are happy for this unique opportunity that we were able to stay with the Skolt Sámi community and to host the event there.
+This location on the home lands of this community allowed the participants to listen and to have meaningful conversations with members of the Arctic Indigenous community.
+Learning about Sámi livelihoods and culture enabled participants to understand conservation and restoration efforts of unique ecological habitats.
+The culturally important location introduced participants to different ecosystems and cultural heritage in an Arctic environment.

 What does the program look like?

-The program will be filled with group discussions, presentations, outdoor activities and excursions.
-Presentations will be given by community members, experts and participants.
-Participants will gain a better understanding about Arctic life and about the intercultural and transdisciplinary complexity of the Arctic.
-The Sharing Circle enhances the exchange of young people from Arctic and non-Arctic regions, promoting better collaboration with and among Arctic communities.
-The program contents will be co-developed by early career professionals, Arctic youth and Arctic PASSION partners, as well as by the Sevettijärvi community.
-Participation in the Sharing Circle includes two mandatory online events, one introduction call and one online workshop.
-The dates of these online events are forthcoming.
+The program was filled with group discussions, presentations, outdoor activities and excursions.
+Presentations were given by community members, experts and participants.
+Participants gained a better understanding about Arctic life and about the intercultural and transdisciplinary complexity of the Arctic.
+The Sharing Circle enhanced the exchange of young people from Arctic and non-Arctic regions, promoting better collaboration with and among Arctic communities.
+The program contents were co-developed by the Sevettijärvi community, early career professionals, Arctic youth and Arctic PASSION partners like the Snowchange Cooperative.
+Participation in the Sharing Circle included one mandatory online event prior to the in-person meeting.

 What is the ambassador project about?

-After the Sharing Circle, participants will stay connected with the Arctic PASSION project as Arctic PASSION Ambassadors for one year (until September 2024).
+After the Sharing Circle, participants have stayed connected with the Arctic PASSION project as Arctic PASSION Ambassadors for one year (until September 2024).
 They will share their newly gained knowledge and lessons learned with a wider audience of their choice through outreach products or projects.
 The project will be chosen and developed by each participant.
 Arctic PASSION Ambassadors act as multipliers and increase the reach of the Sharing Circle.
 The ambassador projects can have a variety of formats, such as a blog, a presentation, activities with schools, engagements with other early career scientists.
 A similar ambassador project scheme was included in the MOSAiC School in 2019, see example projects here.
-There will be time for participants/ambassadors to develop ideas for their own projects during the Sharing Circle.

 If you have any questions, please contact us via: firstname.lastname@example.org.